emadehsan/thal/post/index.md

 const BUTTON_SELECTOR = '#login > form > div.auth-form-body.mt-3 > input.btn.btn-primary.btn-block';
 ```
 #### Logging in
 Puppeteer provides methods `click` to click a DOM element and `type` to type text in some input box.
-Let's fill in the credentials and type username & password then click login and wait for redirect.
+Let's fill in the credentials then click login and wait for redirect.

-Up on top, `require` `cres.js` file.
+Up on top, require `creds.js` file.
 ```js
 const CREDS = require('./creds');
 ```